g0rdan/vgv_weather_app/README.md

 sh run.sh
 ```

-You need to have flutter version `2.0.1` installed for succesfull launch of the app.
+You need to have flutter version `2.0.1` installed for successful launch of the app.

 After getting all packages and cleaning all modules the script will ask you what flavor do you want to run.